-If there’s one topic in AdWords that seems to confuse all sorts of folks, it’s negative keyword match types, especially negative keywords on broad match.
+If there’s one topic in Google Ads (AdWords) that seems to confuse all sorts of folks, it’s negative keyword match types, especially negative keywords on broad match.

 Since regular keywords on broad match can cast a fairly wide net, people are worried about using that match type on their negative keywords.
 People are scared to use broad match on their negative keywords because they’re worried about potentially filtering out traffic they’d want.

 The main thing to remember is that negative keywords set to broad match behave much more like modified broad keywords.
 Every word that you have in the negative keyword will need to appear in the query for the negative keyword to filter it out.